 Tip # 2 - If Something Isn't Working, Change It

 Have you made some bad hires?
-If so, it’s time to go back to the beginning to see if you have core culture and values and that all your employees are aligned with those.
-Don’t wait to fire a person who isn’t aligned with your practice’s mission, as that person will detract from the employees who are aligned.
-Practice owners tell me all the time that they are too worried about finding the time for new people during challenging economic situations and tough labor markets.
-You can always find good employees as long as you are willing to train them.
-And beyond that, you have to put effort into your staff’s development.
-It’s about retention—invest in them, and they’ll stay with you.
+If so, it's time to go back to the beginning to see if you have a core culture and values and that all your employees are aligned with those.
+Don't wait to fire someone who isn't aligned with your practice's mission, as that person will detract from the employees who are aligned.
+Practice owners always tell me that they are too worried about finding the time for new people during challenging economic situations and tough labor markets.
+You can always find good employees if you are willing to train them.
+And beyond that, you must put effort into your staff's development.
+It's about retention—invest in them, and they'll stay with you.

 Tip # 3 - Create an Amazing Culture and Brand

-When it comes to the veterinary industry, I like to think that culture is what goes on in your hospital, while your brand is what you put out there into the world and the ether.
-I look at our brand as a culmination of things that come together - culture, core values, and services.
-Culture is an intangible concept; it’s the feeling you get when you walk into a hospital or clinic.
+Regarding the veterinary industry, I like to think that culture is what goes on in your hospital, while your brand is what you put out there into the world and the ether.
+I see our brand as a culmination of things that come together - culture, core values, and services.
+Culture is an intangible concept; it's the feeling you get when walking into a hospital or clinic.
 As a practice owner, you need to remember that you have to have the culture set to put a unified brand that you put out there.
-For us, it’s the Drake Difference.
-You see the phrase, “When you know, you know” (WYKYK) online a lot these days, and that’s how we feel about the Drake Difference.
+For us, it's the Drake Difference.
+You see the phrase, "When you know, you know" (WYKYK) online often, and that's how we feel about the Drake Difference.
 A spay is going to be different here.
 Phone answering and post-op instructions are going to have their unique vibe.
-And I’m not afraid to say that you’ll have a very different experience at The Drake Center than at a Banfield or other big hospital.
+And I'm not afraid to say that you'll have a very different experience at The Drake Center than at a Banfield or other big hospital.